Digital Diagnostic Imaging Services

 MRI of the brain is often used to evaluate and define tumour types, infection, seizure disorders, strokes, hydrocephalus and other damage as a result of trauma.
 MRI of the spine is used for diagnoses of spinal cord tumours or syrinx, herniated disks, spinal cord compression and cord inflammation.
 Knee and hip MRI can be used to investigate tendon or ligament tears, bone or muscle tumours and inflammation.

-The Esaote VET Grande is a 0.25 Tesla Open system designed especially for small animals.
+The MRI 0.25 tesla open system is designed especially for small animals.

 Outpatient CT and MRI Imaging Services